alexeyp0708/docker-dev-vsftpd-alpine/README.md

 Designed to synchronize scripts in volumes to which other Docker containers are connected.
 In this case, FTP does not change the directory rights and works with it as is.

+Why choose this image?
+Because you can easily configure it for volumes that are linked to other containers in order to synchronize scripts/data between the client and volumes.

 ## Definitions

 - Local user is a user that is created in the operating system and on whose behalf works with the user’s working directory.
 - guest user is a local user account on behalf of which virtual users with the specified directory work.
 - Virtual user - these are users of the FTP service only, who have access to FTP through the PAM service.
-- Working directory - Directory to which the user has access via FTP
+- Working directory - Directory to which the user has access via FTP (Each working directory can be a mounted  volume)

 ## Peculiarities